Fritz Kampers: Early life

-Also in the post-war film Fritz Kampers soon found employment with supporting roles in films like "Sensation in Savoy" and "Schwarzwaldmädel" (1950).
-Fritz Kampers was one of the most active actors in German film.
-Between 1918 and 1950 he has been involved in more than 260 films, that is every 17th film produced during this period.
+In the post-war period, Kampers soon found employment with supporting roles in films like "Sensation in Savoy" and "Schwarzwaldmädel" (1950).
+He was one of the most active actors in German film.
+Between 1918 and 1950 he was involved in more than 260 films, that is every 17th film produced during this period.
 His resting place is on the Evangelical Cemetery in Neubeckum.